bbayazit16/deep-evm/Basics/README.md

 If you're not familiar with the terms hex, bytes, and bits, here's a quick explanation.

 There are different formats to represent numbers.
 In our daily lives, we use base-10 to indicate numbers, which means that numbers are composed of digits between 0 to 10.
 Base 2 is composed of digits 0 and 1, binary.
 On the other hand, base 16 is composed of digits 0 to 10 and a, b, c, d, e, f.
+Base 3 is composed of 0, 1, 2 and so on...

-Throughout the course of history, civilizations used different numeral systems.
+Over the history civilizations used various numeral systems.
 Mayans used [base-20](https://en.wikipedia.org/wiki/Maya_numerals), Sumerians used [base-60](https://en.wikipedia.org/wiki/Sexagesimal), and so on.
 Today, we use base-10, probably because we have ten fingers.

 #### Binary